… or how to break stuff in order to repair it

 First is, a serial cable which I’ve made out of a UTP cable

-Second is a PSU for a floppy.
+The second is a PSU for a floppy.

 This floppy drive uses two voltages 5V and 12V so that was quite an easy task.
-As usual, I’ve used a typical 12V PSU and added a step-down DC-DC converter to get 5V, shrink-wrapped it and … YAY, IT WORKS!.
+As usual, I’ve used a typical 12V PSU and added a step-down DC-DC converter to get 5V, shrink-wrapped it, and … YAY, IT WORKS!.